Avery Bradley: Detroit Pistons (2017–2018)

 On July 7, 2017, in a bid to clear enough cap space to sign star free agent Gordon Hayward, as well as an attempt to increase the size of their perimeter defenders, the Celtics traded Bradley and a 2019 second-round draft pick to the Detroit Pistons in exchange for Marcus Morris.
 Bradley had been the longest tenured Celtic on the team at the time.
-In his debut for the Pistons in their season opener on October 18, 2017, Bradley scored 15 points in a 102–90 win over the Charlotte Hornets.
-On November 15, 2017, he scored a season-high 28 points in a 99–95 loss to the Milwaukee Bucks.
+In his debut for the Pistons in their season opener on October 18, 2017, Bradley scored 15 points in a 102–90 victory over the Charlotte Hornets.
+On November 15, he scored a season-high 28 points in a 99–95 loss to the Milwaukee Bucks.
 Bradley missed seven games with a hip-groin injury between late December and early January.

 Los Angeles Clippers (2018–2019)

 On January 29, 2018, Bradley, along with Tobias Harris, Boban Marjanović, a future protected first-round draft pick and a future second-round draft pick, was traded to the Los Angeles Clippers in exchange for Blake Griffin, Willie Reed and Brice Johnson.
-On March 13, 2018, he underwent successful surgery to repair adductor and rectus abdominis muscles.
-He was subsequently ruled out for six to eight weeks.
+On March 13, he underwent successful surgery to repair adductor and rectus abdominis muscles.
+Bradley was subsequently ruled out for six to eight weeks.

 On July 9, 2018, Bradley re-signed with the Clippers.

 Memphis Grizzlies (2019)

 On February 7, 2019, Bradley was traded to the Memphis Grizzlies in exchange for JaMychal Green and Garrett Temple.
-On February 12, Bradley led Memphis with a career-high 33 points in a 108–107 loss to the San Antonio Spurs.
+Five days later, Bradley led Memphis with a career-high 33 points in a narrow 108–107 loss to the San Antonio Spurs.

 On July 6, 2019, Bradley was waived by the Grizzlies.